TOUCH TO INFORM SEMINARS

 Go to date of Seminar and follow to bottom of page.

 We understand that unplanned issues can come up.
-We offer full credit if you cancel up to 3 days before the Seminar; 50% credit if you need to cancel after that.
+We offer full credit for another seminar if you cancel up to 7 days before the Seminar; 50% credit if you need to cancel less than 3 days before.
 Thanks for your understanding.

 One receives a Certificate of completion once one participates in 90 hours of Seminars.
 Repeating Seminars costs half and counts for half in hours.
 The last two Seminars are required.